Meet us at JEC World 2025

 Accordingly, there are several types of polyurethanes that are chosen for different applications:

-• Coatings: provide protective coatings for surfaces such as metal, concrete, or wood
+Coatings Provides protective coatings for surfaces like metal, concrete, or wood.

-• Adhesives and Sealants: used in bonding or sealing applications
+Adhesives and Sealants Used for bonding or sealing applications.

-• Elastomers: display rubber-like properties and used in applications such as wheels, seals, or tires
+Elastomers Exhibit rubber-like properties and are used in applications such as wheels, seals, or tires.

 Besides the above-mentioned applications, polyurethane is often used in electromobility and electronics manufacturing to insulate components against harmful influences.